Remap your Mac keyboard.

 Download and open

-Install mantle.
-It runs as a native macOS app.
+Native macOS app.
 No terminal, no dependencies.

 02